-

 You could notice two sets of fans with the Congolese fans mostly supporting Guinea on the right side while the Rwanda fans mostly supporting Zambia on the left

-After IMG_20160201_091336_686the match Guinea players including their coach started celebrating and dancing to the tune of the music by Congolese Musician Fally Ipupa while still in the stadium as they moved towards the dressing room in style as the Chipolopolo players were seen down on their feet.
+After the match Guinea players including their coach started celebrating and dancing to the tune of the music by Congolese Musician Fally Ipupa while still in the stadium as they moved towards the dressing room in style as the Chipolopolo players were seen down on their feet.

 talking African football